pts/jtty-builder/README.txt

 container used is Jtty, which uses Jetty, which uses parts of Apache Tomcat (mostly Jasper).
 Most steps are automated.
 There is no need to write configuration files.

+See also jtty-prebuilt/jttyp.jar for the prebuilt .jar file.

+blog post: blog post http://ptspts.blogspot.com/2011/05/jtty-builder-easy-to-install-jsp-web.html

 To start serving a hello-world JSP page on Unix, do this: